XiaotaoChen/model-quantization/doc/detection.md

 ## Training and Test

-Training and testing follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) )
+Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).
+Just adapt the quantization need by modifying the configration file.

 Example configurations for quantization are provided in `AdelaiDet/config`